ministryofjustice/bootstrap-cfn/README.rst

 If you set the protocol on an ELB to HTTPS you must include a key called ``certificate_name`` in the ELB block (as example above) and matching cert data in a key with the same name as the cert under ``ssl`` (see example above).
 The ``cert`` and ``key`` are required and the ``chain`` is optional.

-The certificate will be uploaded before the stack is created and removed after it is deleted.

 It is possilbe to define a custom health check for an ELB like follows::

     health_check: